Continuum of Care

 On any given night in Contra Costa County, there are roughly 3,800 people experiencing homelessness...

-Health, Housing & Homeless Services offers several volunteer opportunities for groups and individuals who want to make a difference in their local community.
-Help support our efforts to provide much needed services and supports to homeless individuals and families in our county.
+The Continuum of Care/Council on Homelessness offers several volunteer opportunities for groups and individuals who want to make a difference in their local community.
+Help support efforts to provide much needed services and supports to homeless individuals and families in our county.
 See volunteer opportunities at specific agencies.